apache/fineract/README.md

 1. `docker-compose up -d`
 1. Fineract will run at https://localhost:8443/fineract-provider now!

-The [`docker-compose.yml`](docker-compose.yml) will build the `fineract` container from source based on the [`Dockerfile`](Dockerfile).
+The [`docker-compose.yml`](docker-compose.yml) will build the `fineract` container from the source based on the [`Dockerfile`](Dockerfile).

-https://hub.docker.com/r/apache/fineract has a pre-built container of this project, built continously.
+https://hub.docker.com/r/apache/fineract has a pre-built container of this project, built continuously.

-You can use a MySQL database from a different or remote server by passing the server's IP address to the docker finerect buid process like this:
+You can use a MySQL database from a different or remote server by passing the server's IP address to the docker fineract build process like this:

     docker build --build-arg mysqlserver=<MySQL server IP> -t fineract:latest .